1. PROCESSING YOUR DATA

 1.3 How we use and don’t use your data

-If you work in a business, will use your data to email you our occasional newsletter or invitations to Three Hands events, if we have your written permission to do so.
+If you work in a business in one of the fields listed above, we will use your data to email you our occasional newsletter or invitations to Three Hands events, if we have your written permission to do so.

 If you work in a charity, we will use your data to send you an occasional charity newsletter, invitations to take part in our bi-annual employee volunteering survey and survey results, if we have your written permission to do so.